alkerway/hls-simulator/README.md

 Playing the url in a video player will play a live manifest.

-## Creating Problems
+## Simulate Events

-The API can be used to create issues using the format
+The API can be used to create issues or simulate events using the format

 `curl http://<hls-simulator-server>/deliver?msg=<message-text>`